perez987/Microsoft-Access-in-Java-with-UCanAccess/README.md

 These files must be called when running the program from the command line.

-### Running the code with its dependencies
+### Run the program with dependencies

-AccessEnJava.java source file is in the D:\Java\JDBC folder.
-The 5 JAR files plus 50empresas.accdb database are in the D:\Java\JDBC\lib folder.
-To run the program from console, you have to include the main class, as is usually done, and also the dependencies.
+In this exercise the AccessEnJava source code is in the disk folder D:\Java\JDBC; the 5 JAR files and the 50empresas.accdb database are in the folder D:\Java\JDBC\lib.
+To run the program from console, you have to include the main class, as usual, and also the dependencies.

-To call the dependencies, use the java executable with -cp modifier followed by the path to the current folder (D:\Java\JDBC in this example) + path to each of the required JAR files + main class.\
+To call dependencies use the java executable with -cp modifier followed by the path to the current folder (D:\Java\JDBC) + path to each of the required JAR files + main class.\
 `java -cp working-dir-path jar-files-path main-class`

-The required command is different depending on the operating system.
+ The command is different depending on the operating system.
 In **Windows** you have to use (everything goes on a single line):

 ```
 java -cp D:/Java/JDBC;D:/Java/JDBC/lib/ucanaccess-5.0.1.jar;D:/Java/JDBC/lib/commons-lang3-3.8.1.jar;D:/Java/JDBC/lib/commons-logging-1.2.jar;D:/Java/JDBC/lib/hsqldb-2.5.0.jar;D:/Java/JDBC/lib/jackcess-3.0.1.jar AccessEnJava
 ```

-Notice that paths are separated by **;** and there are no spaces between them but there are spaces between paths and the name of the class at the end.
-As it is cumbersome to write the whole text each time, you can create a script file with **.bat** extension from which to run it comfortably with double click.
-In this case the text of the text file must be:
+Notice that paths are separated by **;** and there are no spaces between them but between paths and the name of the class at the end.
+As it is cumbersome to write the whole text each time, you can create a script file with extension **.bat** from which to run it comfortably with double click.
+The text of the bat file must be:

 ```
 @echo off